dlt-hub/verified-sources/pipelines/youtube_data/README.md

-1. To learn more about initing please read the docs [“Adding a pipeline”](https://dlthub.com/docs/walkthroughs/add-a-pipeline).
+1. To learn more about initiating please read the docs [“Adding a pipeline”](https://dlthub.com/docs/walkthroughs/add-a-pipeline).

 ## Configuring credentials